-holds it out but I am stiff, so he swallows water from it and offers it again.
-I want it, but I can not move.
+Then I am going north I think but maybe west also.
+No, north until I come to where the brush won't let me through without grapping hold.
+Brambles spread among saplings are wide and tall to my waist.
+I press through and through which is good since in front of me sudden is a wide open meadow wild with sunshine and smelling of fire.
+This is a place that remembers the burning of itself.
+New grass is underfoot, tender as lamb fuzz.
+I think it is hours I walk this sunny field, my thirst so loud I am faint.
+Beyond I see a light wood of birch and apple trees. [tk] I am eager to enter because water may be there.
+I stop.
+I hear hoof beats.
+From among the trees a group of riders clop toward me.
+They are all male, all natives, all young.
+Some look younger than me.
+None have saddles on their horses.
+None.
+I marvel at that but I have fear of them too.
+They circle.
+They smile.
+I am weak and shaking.
+One pokes his fingers toward his mouth, in and out, in and out.
+Others laugh.
+Him too.
+Then he lifts his head high, opens wide his mouth and directs his thumb to his lips.
+I drop to my knees in weakness and fear.
+He dismounts and walks up close.
+His eyes are slant not big and round like Lila's.
+He grins all the while removing a bladder strapped around his shoulder.
+He holds it out to me but I am trembling too frightened to reach so he drinks from it and offers it again.
+I want it but I can not move.
 All I am able to do is make my mouth wide.
-He steps closer and pours the water as I gulp it.
-One of the others says baa baa like a goat and they all laugh.
+He steps close and pours the water as I gulp it.
+One of the others say baa baa baa like a goat kid and they all laugh and slap their legs.
 The one pouring closes his water sack and after watching me wipe my chin returns it to his shoulder.
-Then he reaches into a pouch hanging around his waist and draws out a dark strip and hands it to me, chomping his teeth.
+Then he reaches into a pouch hanging from his waist and draws out a dark stip and hands it to me, chomping his teeth.
 It looks like leather but I take it.
-As soon as I do he runs and leaps on to his horse.
+As soon as I do he runs and leaps on his horse.
 I am shock.
 Can you believe this.
 He runs on grass and flies up to sit astride his horse.
-They all disappear.
+I blink and they all disappear.
 Where they once are is nothing.
-Just bare trees trying to bud and an echo of laughing boys.
-Spirits -
+Just bare trees aching to bud and an echo of laughing boys.

-I put the leather on my tongue and I am correct.
+I put the dark strip on my tongue and I am correct.
 It is leather.

-Yet salty and spicy giving much comfort.
+Yet salty and spicy giving much comfort to your girl.